Mash-hood/delCalApp/README.md

 # delCalApp

-A Dart console app and a quick-and-dirty Flutter demo of it
+A Dart console app and a quick-and-dirty Flutter app for delivery fee calculation

 ## Getting Started